georgelzh/SoundCloud-FullStack/README.md

 you can should solve everything lazily(unoptimized).
 However, if you really can't solve sth in a smart way at first even after trying, you should solve it indirectly(find ways to work around it). you might find better solution as you go along later.

-sometimes I just realize that I suddenly understood things that I could not figure out previously even though I've tried it.
+Sometimes I just realize that I suddenly understood things that I could not figure out previously even though I've tried it.
 This is interesting.
 Sometimes, I will encounter problems that I thought that I can not solve it directly, I solved it indirectly and after building more of this project, I realize and found ways to actually solve it directly.